scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ## Starting the Scalatron Simulation

-I can now already hack and test my bot to my heartÕs content.
-However, I canÕt yet try it out in the Scalatron environment.
-LetÕs do something about this.
+I can now already hack and test my bot to my heartï¿½s content.
+However, I canï¿½t yet try it out in the Scalatron environment.
+Letï¿½s do something about this.
 I need a way to start the Scalatron simulation, and I probably want to configure the directory where all the bots are kept (the enemy bots as well as my own).